 What can we expect in 2021?

-PorchLight prepared this report based on insights gathered through real estate investment firms, apartment data resources, rental and real estate sites and first-hand experience supporting renters, across North America, with their new home search.
+PorchLight prepared this report based on insights gathered through real estate investment firms, apartment data resources, rental and real estate sites and first-hand experience supporting renters, across North America, with their new home search that has that noosa outdoor furniture set you always wanted.

 The flight from large cities created a shift in outward migration to suburbs.
 This exodus to the suburbs further boosted the demand for single-family homes.
 As we head into 2021, single-family homes will continue to be in short supply and continue to maintain and grow rental pricing.
-Rental prices for waterfront apartments and luxury apartments for rent will likely remain stable during the first half of 2021.
+Rental prices for senior apartments, two bedroom apartments, waterfront apartments, and luxury apartments for rent will likely remain stable during the first half of 2021.
 According to a chief economist at Cortland, an Atlanta-based multifamily investment and management firm, this can help consumers that have lost jobs temporarily or had their hours slashed because of government-mandated shutdowns.

 If remote working continues to be an option for the foreseeable future, these trends should remain steady.
 The market changes will be driven by what employers do next.
 Will remote working be an ongoing option for most people or will there be a return to the office that drives housing decisions?
 This is the unknown for everyone in the early stages of 2021.